Michael Paige

 1995 Arrest of Carlos Torres

 Paige and another officer responded to a call of a "group of Hispanic males armed with a gun".
-Officers detained Carlos Torres, who alleged that he had been struck by both officers.[1]
+Officers detained Torres, who alleged that he had been struck by both officers.[1]

 Response Timeline